uviclibraries/gen-ai-research/1-prompt-ideas.md

 ### More Advanced Prompt Design Tips & Tricks
 Please practice each of the following tips by trying out the _"poor"_ and _"better"_ prompts to compare the outputs.
 If you have time take inspiration from each of the _"better"_ prompts and modify them to use questions for topics that you are interested in, or know a lot about so that you can more easily check the responses for accuracy.
 Feel free to try modifying the prompts for topics or places that interest you.
-1. Clicking the **New Topics** button in Copilot when you are asking a diffrent question that does not build on any previous questions you've asked Copilot will generally give you better results:
+1. Clicking the **New Topics** button in your GenAI tool when you are asking a diffrent question that does not build on any previous questions you've asked Copilot will generally give you better results:
 <br><img src="images/1-new-topic.png" style="width:400px;" alt="An image of Copilot's New Topic button"><br>
 2. Set the **Tone of the response** you would like (e.g., formal, informal, humorous):
   - Poor: ```Weather in Paris.```